 Burnham-on-Sea Beach Lighthouse

-This section of the beach near Burnham-on-Sea is a lovely, peaceful place for a wander with your dog whilst they dig in the sand, frolic in puddles and (when the tide allows) run in the sea!
-We love walking around the iconic Low Lighthouse on wooden stilts, which was built in 1832.
+This stretch of beach near Burnham-on-Sea is a peaceful, open place for a wander with your dog, where they can dig in the sand, splash in puddles and, when the tide allows, run freely by the sea.
+The star of the show is the iconic Low Lighthouse, perched on wooden stilts out in the sand and built back in 1832 — it’s a lovely landmark to walk towards and around.

-There is very little parking in this area, therefore parking at Berrow Beach (dog friendly all year round) or Burnham-on-Sea Beach and walking to the lighthouse may be easier.
-When we visit, we park at Berrow Sand Dunes car park and walk about 2.5 miles to the lighthouse and back again.
+Parking close to the lighthouse is limited, so it’s often easiest to park at Berrow Beach (dog friendly year round) or Burnham-on-Sea Beach and walk along the sand.
+When we visit, we usually park at the Berrow Sand Dunes car park and enjoy a scenic out-and-back walk of around 2.5 miles to the lighthouse and back again.

 Address